mauke/HTML-Blitz/.github/README.md

 remaining elements are processing actions.
 The actions will be applied to all HTML elements in the template document that match the selector.

-A _selector_ is a CSS selector in the form of a string.
+A _selector_ is a CSS selector group in the form of a string.

 An _action_ is an array reference whose first element is a string that specifies the type of the action; the remaining elements are arguments.
 Different types of actions take different kinds of arguments.

-In the current implementation, only a subset of the full CSS selector specification is supported.
-In particular, anything involving selector combinators (i.e. `S1 S2`, `S1 > S2`, `S1 ~ S2`, or `S1 + S2`) is not
-implemented.
-A supported selector is a comma-separated list of one or more simple selector sequences.
-It matches any element matched by any of the sequences in the list.
+A selector group is a comma-separated list of one or more selectors.
+It matches any element matched by any of the selectors in the list.

+A selector is one or more simple selector sequences separated by a combinator.

+The available combinators are whitespace, `>`, `~`, and `+`.
+For all simple selector sequences _S1_, _S2_:

+- The descendant combinator `S1 S2` matches any element _S2_ that has an
+ancestor matching _S1_.
+- The child combinator `S1 > S2` matches any element _S2_ that has an
+immediate parent element matching _S1_.
+- The sibling combinator `S1 ~ S2` matches any element _S2_ that has a
+preceding sibling element matching _S1_.
+- The adjacent sibling combinator `S1 + S2` matches any element _S2_ that has
+an immediately preceding sibling element matching _S1_.

 A simple selector sequence is a sequence of one or more simple selectors separated by nothing (not even whitespace).
 If a universal or type selector is